RossHathaway/jack-christensen/README.md

 ## Production mode and deployment

 To start a production version of this app, run `npm run export`.
 This will make a static version of the app.
 There is no need to run `npm start` or similar commands after when deploying on Now v2.
+The default folder this will export to is `__sapper__/export`.

 You can deploy your application to any environment that supports Node 8 or above.